 Some basic questions that the RBP must answer

 - Why you?
 The RBP could create a poor impression if it does not describe to the regulator its proposed market and comparative advantage: whether it would offer something new to the market and the elements of its services or products that would make them be distinct from their competitors.
 And the reason that they are best placed to offer and deliver on this proposition?
+What regulatory training have you undergone or have planned?

 - Them and us: A more competitive idea and promising business case is supported with research and facts.
 This is a challenging part of the project, the candidate’s RBP must display that there is a market for their product or services, and also bear in mind the competition and their expected share in the marketplace.
 The RBP must also demonstrate its awareness of the dynamics of the market and how the proposed new firm will meet customer needs.